|

 A trek in the Himalayas

-In October 2009 we went on an unforgettable trip to Nepal with the
+In October 2009 my wife and I went on an unforgettable trip to Nepal with the

 aim of trekking to Annapurna Base Camp in the Himalayas.
 We describe